 Psychotherapy seeks to change the future by unlocking the hold that the past has on the present.
 The present moment is the only place in time where the past present and future can coexist.
 In each and every moment that we live our lives, there is a micro-moment in which numerous possibilities exists and in which a historical pattern of behaviour or a way of experiencing the world can change.
 Together psychotherapist and client will create a series of unique moments in time which abound with possibilities for change.

-I started training as a counsellor in 2007 after being deeply moved by a long interaction with a man, unknown to me, in a city street, who was feeling suicidal and needed someone to talk to.
+I decided to train as a counsellor in 2007 after a chance meeting with a man who was suicidal who needed someone to talk to.
+I was moved by the difference that a half hour conversation seemed to have on him and starting exploring training options.
 I had previously worked in poverty alleviation, community development and human rights work in the UK, Africa and Central America.

 I obtained a certificate in counselling from the University of West of England in 2009.
 I subsequently trained in Group Analysis with the Institute of Group Analysis.
 I later decided to train as a psychotherapist because I believe that the depth of training involved is essential to support people effectively and at depth.